 When it comes time to wrap up the conversation, always thank the interviewee and try to add accolades such as "You are the most knowledgeable expert on pollution control I've met."
-Additionally, try to use at least one of the following tactics below to ensure you can harvest additional insights.
+Try to also use at least one the following tactics below to ensure you can harvest additional insights.

 - Ask for a referral: "You are such an expert in this area.
-Do you know of anyone else [at this event] who holds such expertise?" - Get a commitment to accepting a follow-up conversation.
-For example, "I found your insights to be incredibly helpful.
+Do you know of anyone else [at this event] who holds such expertise?" - Get a commitment on accepting a follow-up conversation: "I found your insights to be incredibly helpful.
 Would it be okay if I reach out to you early next week to get a copy of the slides you mentioned?"

 - If the meeting didn't have a scheduled end time (such as meeting someone at a conference), explain why it's imperative you exit now, such as "It's been a pleasure meeting with you.
-I hope you don't mind, but I need to speak to one other individual before they leave this event." - Handoff to another contact, in person or after the interview: "This has been a great exchange for me.
-I'd like you to meet another professional who has an interest in this same area and whom I suspect you'll find quite interesting."
+I hope you don't mind, but I need to speak to one other individual before they leave this event." - Hand off to another contact, in person or after the interview: "This has been a great exchange for me.
+I'd like you to meet another professional who has interest in this same area, who I suspect you'll find quite interesting."

-Be Mindful of Non-verbal Communication (i.e., Body Language)
+Be Mindful of Non-verbal Communications (i.e. Body Language)